-Wendy Warner is one of the world’s leading cellists.
-She has been hailed by Strings magazine for her “youthful, surging playing, natural stage presence and almost frightening technique.”
-As cellist Frans Helmerson told The NewYork Times, “She’s unbelievable.”
-Having garnered international attention by winning first-prize at the Fourth International Rostropovich Competition in Paris in 1990, audiences have since watched Wendy perform on prestigious stages including New York’s Carnegie Hall, Symphony Hall in Boston, Walt Disney Hall in Los Angeles, Paris’s Salle Pleyel, and Berlin’s Philharmonie.
+Wendy Warner, hailed by Strings magazine for her “youthful, surging playing, natural stage presence and almost frightening technique,” has become one of the world’s leading cellists.
+Since she first garnered international attention by winning first prize at the Fourth International Rostropovich Competition in Paris in 1990, audiences have watched the Chicago native perform on prestigious stages including New York’s Carnegie Hall, Symphony Hall in Boston, Walt Disney Hall in Los Angeles, Paris’s Salle Pleyel, and Berlin’s Philharmonie.

 Warner has collaborated with leading conductors such as Mstislav Rostropovich, Vladimir Spivakov, Christoph Eschenbach, Andre Previn, Jesús López-Cobos, Joel Smirnoff, Carlos Miguel Prieto, Charles Dutoit, Eiji Oue, Neeme Järvi, and Michael Tilson Thomas.
 North American engagements have included the Chicago, Boston, Santa Barbara, Detroit, Colorado, New World, Dallas, North Carolina, Jacksonville, Hartford, Cape Cod, Montreal, New Mexico, Omaha, Nashville, and San Francisco Symphonies; the Minnesota, the St. Paul Chamber, and Philadelphia Orchestras; the Rhode Island Philharmonic; and the Orchestre Symphonique de Quebec and Calgary Philharmonic.